Steve Morse: Amplification

 Morse is an endorser of ENGL amps.
 He has released a signature model, the ENGL E-656 Steve Morse signature amplifier.
 It is a three channel amp specially designed by Morse with a custom version of the famous ENGL "midrange matrix".
 In the past he used Peavey 5150 amps with Deep Purple, Marshall Jubilee, Peavey VTM 120 and Ampeg V4.

 Live setup

 Morse's live equipment includes two ENGL E 656 Signature heads and several Music Man guitars (both models), his number one still being his favorite.
 He splits up his signal to six different cabinets; four dry (without any FX) and two wet (with FX).
 He uses three Ernie Ball expression pedals to blend the fx into the mix.
 He uses a custom Skrydstrup R&D switching system to perform all the switching and the blending.
 His FX are very simple, consisting only of a Boss OC-3 Octaver and two delays: Electro-Harmonix Memory Man now replaced with the newest TC Electronic FlashBack TonePrint delay (Morse has created custom presets).
 He is also using a TC Electronic Polytune Mini guitar tuner.

 His live setup for Deep Purple is discussed by him for Premier Guitar magazine's Rig Rundown.

+He also uses a Roland GR-55 guitar synth for orchestral and other textures.